IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_paper.md

 * Section Title

 ## Assignment: Detailed Written Outline
 Review [Indiana University's Using Outlines](http://www.indiana.edu/~wts/pamphlets/outlines.shtml), BEFORE you write your detailed outline.

+Recommended: Wed, September 28th // Submit detailed outline to Liz

 Create a more detailed written outline by fleshing out they key points of your topics and/or subtopics of your initial written outline.